-Nothing herein precludes a non-student employee respondent from being placed on administrative leave during the pendency of a grievance process providing remedies to a complainant where a determination of responsibility for sexual harassment has been made against the respondent, and by following this process before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a respondent.
+Nothing herein precludes a non-student employee respondent from being placed on administrative leave during the pendency of a grievance process before the imposition of any disciplinary sanctions or other actions that are not supportive measures against a respondent.
 Remedies are designed to restore or preserve equal access to the School Board's education program or activity.